nevinchow/MusicHub/README.md

 * Users are able to create, edit, and delete their playlists.

 ## 3. Search
-* Users may search for an album, song, title, artist or genre.
+* Users may search for an album, song, or artist.
 * Users should be able to search for playlists based on songs, genre, or artist.

 ## 4. Continuous Play while Navigating Site